ModelWANHEI/Beam-Solver---VBA/README.md

 1) Position
 2) Magnitude

-Click Add New Point Load for each load.
+Click Add New Point Load for each load, or Add Moment is you wish to submit an applied moment.
-To remove a point, click the row you wish to remove and click "Remove Point Load."
+To remove a point, click the row you wish to remove and click "Remove Point Load"/"Remove Moment."
 Click Solve Beam.
 Use the < and > buttons to cycle between:
 - Shear